ppldev/ISLE/README_BLZG.md

     - `cd ISLE` (by default)
 4. Pull the latest images:
     - `docker-compose pull`
+5. Edit the .env file and comment out line 95 and uncomment line 98.
-5. Launch the ISLE stack:
+6. Launch the ISLE stack:
     - `docker-compose up -d`
-6. Please wait a few moments for the stack to fully come up.
+7. Please wait a few moments for the stack to fully come up.
 Approximately 3-5 minutes.
-7. Install Islandora on the isle-apache-ld container:
+8. Install Islandora on the isle-apache-ld container:
     - `docker exec -it isle-apache-ld bash /utility-scripts/isle_drupal_build_tools/isle_islandora_installer.sh`
-8. QC site by creating a test collection e.g. test:collection and ingesting a few different object types e.g. pdf, tiff and jpg.
+9. QC site by creating a test collection e.g. test:collection and ingesting a few different object types e.g. pdf, tiff and jpg.
 Change the default Drupal search block to use `Islandora Simple Search` and search for the newly ingested items to ensure Solr is displaying newly ingested objects by a `dismax` search or specific search terms.

 Please note: The ability to navigate here https://isle.localdomain/islandora/object/islandora%3Aroot and see collections also confirms that the Resource Index is getting updated properly using Blazegraph instead of Mulgara.

-9. Once objects have been ingested, double-check that there is a triple count by running the following query here: http://isle.localdomain:8084/blazegraph/#query
+10. Once objects have been ingested, double-check that there is a triple count by running the following query here: http://isle.localdomain:8084/blazegraph/#query

 Copy and paste the following: